Exercises, Whole Health

 2. Place your palms flat on the wall, finger tips up.
 Hands should be at shoulder height and slightly wider than shoulder width distance apart.

 4. Keep heels on the floor and abs contracted.
+Keep body straight like a plank (feet under hips.)
+Elbows up.
+Do not let hips sag.

-1. Hold a few seconds.
+5. Hold a few seconds.

-2. Then, push away bearing body weigh on arms, back to starting position.
+6. Exhale, push away bearing body weigh on arms, back to starting position.

 While performing push-ups and increasing the number of reps, muscles will begin to fatigue.
 To forestall this fatigue, breathe with control so that the muscles may receive adequate oxygen.
-When doing a wall (or regular) push-up:

 • inhale as you bend your elbows

-• exhale as you straighten them.
+• exhale as you straighten them

 To increase difficulty:

-• Keep your heels on the floor
+• Keep your heels on the floor.

-Another variation is the Push-Up to Standing:
+Another variation you can try, is the Push-Up to Standing:

 pushuptostanding_blog Push-Up to Standing

-1. Inhale, lower body to push-up/plank position.
-Elbows are next to the ribs
+1. Inhale, lower body to push-up plank position.
+Elbows are next to the ribs.

 2. Exhale, pushing arms to straight position.

-3. Inhale walking hands back to feet.
+3. Inhale, walking hands back to feet.

 4. Maintain forward bend position, hanging like a rag doll.

-5. Exhale, rolling spine up to standing position
+5. Exhale, rolling spine to standing position.

 6. Inhale, repeat sequence back down to push-up position.

-7. Repeat steps 2 through7.
+7. Repeat steps 2 through 7.

 Leave a Comment